 A loan is impaired when it is probable the Company will be unable to collect all principal and interest payments due in accordance with the contractual terms of the loan agreement.
 Individually identified impaired loans are measured based on the present value of payments expected to be received, using the contractual loan rate as the discount rate.
 Alternatively, measurement may be based on observable market prices or, for loans that are solely dependent on the collateral for repayment, measurement may be based on the fair value of the collateral.
 If the recorded investment in the impaired loan exceeds the measure of fair value, a valuation allowance is established as a component of the allowance for loan losses.
-Changes to the valuation allosses.
+Changes to the valuation allowance are recorded as a component of the provision for loan losses.